Skip to content

 Content Cards can be used to simulate a message center.
 In this format, each message is its own card that contains key-value pairs that power on-click events.
 These key-value pairs are the key identifiers that the application looks at when deciding where to go when the user clicks on an inbox message.
 The values of the key-value pairs are arbitrary.

-Example key-value pairs for the reading recommendation card could be:
+Key-value pairs for the reading recommendation card:

-Example key-value pairs for a new subscriber coupon could be:
+Key-value pairs for a new subscriber coupon:

-Further explanation for Android
+Additional information for Android

 In the Android and FireOS SDK, the message center logic is driven by the class_type value that is provided by the key-value pairs from Braze.
 Using the createContentCardable method, you can filter and identify these class types.